Dem dam broken: Kavanaugh meets with swing-vote West Virginia Sen. Manchin

 Manchin said earlier this month that Senate Minority Leader Chuck Schumer, D-N.Y. can "kiss my you-know-what" if he tries to pressure the West Virginia Democrat into opposing Kavanaugh.
 Manchin is facing a tough re-election battle in a state that went for Trump by double-digits in 2016.

-Unlike Kavanaugh's well-photographed meetings with Republican senators on Monday, the Manchin meeting was not accompanied by an open media "spray" or media availability.
+Manchin's office released photographs of Kavanaugh talking and smiling with the senator late Monday.

-Manchin has said he's interested in Kavanaugh's views on the Affordable Care Act and its protections for people with pre-existing conditions.
-The senator has also asked his constituents to send him questions for the meeting.
+The senator has said he's interested in Kavanaugh's views on the Affordable Care Act and its protections for people with pre-existing conditions.
+He has also asked his constituents to send him questions for the meeting.

 I'M AN EDUCATOR.
 HERE'S WHY I WANT BRETT KAVANAUGH ON THE SUPREME COURT